John Carbery, Craig Wilson and Brian Damage

-It’s that time of the year again, it’s time for our end of the year awards, our version of the Slammys.
-Similar to last year, it’ll be divided into two parts.
-Part one was on Monday and today we’ll put forward our nominations for the following awards:
+It’s time for part two of our end of the year awards, our version of the Slammys.
+Similar to last year, it’s divided into two parts.
+Part one was on Sunday and today we’ll put forward our nominations for the following awards:

 - Superstar of the Year